Brain Fog

 (415) 326-5000

 Echo Neurotherapy provides neurofeedback treatments to children and adults for brain fog symptoms that include poor concentration, memory, and indecision.
-Clients report treatment is effective for better mental clarity restored moods.
-Symptoms of brain fog be accompanied by chronic fatigue may develop following a severe illness, medical treatment, or trauma.
+Clients report treatment is effective for better mental clarity, memory, and elevated moods.
+Additionally, brain fog may include chronic fatigue following COVID-19, flu, surgery, or physical trauma.

-LENS Neurofeedback are individualized treatment protocols that accelerates neuroregeneration of neural networks improve sustainable brain health.
+LENS Neurofeedback is an individualized treatment that accelerates the neuroregeneration of neural networks for better brain health.

 • Rebuild healthy brain cell activity and neural pathways

-• Reset neurological network for healthy hormone balance
+• Reset neurological networks for healthy hormone balance

-• Restore better mental clarity, memory and self confidence
+• Restore better mental clarity, memory, and confidence

-Learn more: call and speak to an experienced clinician at our Mill Valley, CA location.
+Call a clinician at our Mill Valley, California, location.

 Causes of Brain Fog

-Clients at Echo Neurotherapy typically experience noticeable results after the initial treatment with steady improvement over the course of therapy.
+Additionally, clients report experiencing noticeable results after the initial treatment, often immediately after the first treatment.
+The clinician closely monitors steady improvement over the course of therapy.

-While conditions like brain fog improve with treatment, there are positive side effects that often manifest such as greater productivity, deeper sleep, more positive moods.
+While conditions like brain fog improve with LENS treatment, positive side effects such as greater productivity, deeper sleep, and positive moods throughout the day often manifest.

 ” People suffering from brain fog may experience problems with attention, concentration, speech, memory, organization, and other cognitive skills. “